Waterford Suir Valley Railway: Rolling stock and infrastructure

 In May 2025, the charity was awarded funds from the Heritage Council, under the Community Heritage Grant Scheme, to restore a manual 2 ton goods crane previously located at Ferns Station, County Wexford.
 Donated and delivered to the railway by Irish Rail in 2021, the crane is believed to have been installed in or around 1863 when the station was opened by the Dublin Wicklow & Wexford Railway as part of their extension to Enniscorthy.
-The crane is one of 4 known examples to survive by the manufacturer Bray, Waddington & Co. of Leeds, a well known engineering firm best known for building the first railway bridge over the River Thames in 1859.
+The crane is one of 4 known examples to survive by the manufacturer Waddington & Co. of Leeds.
 Restoration was completed in October 2025, and is now displayed on the platform in Kilmeaden Station.
-University College Cork were the preservation consultants with the expert restoration being undertaken by Rock Forging Ltd of Kingscourt, Co.
-Cavan.
+University College Cork were the preservation consultants with the expert restoration being undertaken by Rock Forging Ltd of Kingscourt, County Cavan.